-4. SCHOOL BUILDING IMPROVEMENTS AND REPAIRS
+4 SCHOOL BUILDING IMPROVEMENTS AND REPAIRS

 The Charity assists voluntary aided schools with school building projects and the provision of IT equipment.
-It acts as the agent of school governors in helping to arrange funding through the DfE and Local Authorities and in paying professional fees and building costs on behalf of school governors.
-This is a significant activity of the Charity but is not reflected in the Statement of Financial Activities as the transactions are those of the school governors rather than the Charity which acts as agent or facilitator.
-A summary of transactions during the year is set out below:
+The VASCA (Voluntary-Aided Schools Condition Allocation) system was introduced in April 2020 and superseded the LCVAP (Locally Coordinated Voluntary-Aided Programme).
+Until April 2020, the Charity acted as the agent of school governors in helping to arrange funding through the DfE and Local Authorities and in paying professional fees and building costs on behalf of school governors.
+The LCVAP income and expenditure was not reflected in the Statement of Financial Activities as the Charity had no control over the funds and the transactions were those of the school governors rather than the Charity which acted as agent.
+The change in funding from April 2020 gives the Charity ultimate control over the application of the VASCA grants to specific schools.
+Therefore, the VASCA grant funding received is recognised in the SOFA along with the related expenditure.

+2020 2019

-2019 £'000 2018 £'000
+£'000 £'000

-Expenditure on School Building Improvements & IT Equipment 3,521 4,049
+Expenditure on School Building Improvements & IT Equipment 2,809 3,521

 Funded by:

-Department for Education (DfE) 3,197 3,290
+Department for Education (DfE) - LCVAP 929 3,197

+Department for Education (DfE) - VASCA 1,687 bel bereite

-Local Authorities (LAs) 76 398
+Local Authorities (LAs) - 76

-School Governors and other 248 361
+School Governors and other 193 248

-3,521 4,049
+2,809 3,521

-5. DIRECTORS' REMUNERATION
+5 DIRECTORS' REMUNERATION

-No remuneration has been paid to any director during the year for acting as a director or trustee (2018: none).
-7 directors were reimbursed for travel, subsistence and incidental costs amounting to £2K (2018: 8 directors were reimbursed £3K).
+No remuneration has been paid to any director during the year for acting as a director or trustee (2019: none).
+1 director was reimbursed for travel, subsistence and incidental costs amounting to £40 (2019: 7 directors were reimbursed £2K).

-6. STAFF COSTS
+6 STAFF COSTS